← Back to ArticlesTraining Tips

 Join classes rather than exercising alone.
 Get a training partner.
 Tell people about your commitment.
 Anything that creates external expectation helps.

 At a boxing gym, coaches know your name.
-They notice when you don't show up.
+They notice when you do not show up.
 Other members recognise you.
 This social accountability is powerful and free.

 Expect Bad Weeks

 Life intervenes.
-You'll get ill, travel for work, have family emergencies.
+You will get ill, travel for work, have family emergencies.
 Bad weeks will happen.
 The question is whether you restart immediately or let a bad week become a bad month.

 Plan for setbacks.
-Know that they're normal.
+Know that they are normal.
 Have a "minimum viable workout" that keeps the habit alive even when circumstances are terrible.

 Track Something

 Not obsessively, but enough to see progress.
 This might be sessions attended, skills learned, or how you feel.
 Humans respond to evidence of improvement.
-Without tracking, you have no data to counter the "this isn't working" voice.
+Without tracking, you have no data to counter the "this is not working" voice (source).

 Why Boxing Helps With January